akash-network/node/ethereum/_docs/design.md

 ### BadActor

-* A Provider can be marked as a bad actor
+* A contract can be marked as a bad actor

 ### Ownable

-* Mark the address which deployed the contract as the owner
+* The address which deployed the contract as the owner
+* This address cannot be changed

 ### Payable